trueberryless/the-thinking-hub/src/content/posts/policy-thinking.md

 ### The Precision of Influence: A Case Study

 Let’s start with a story that sounds like a joke but reveals the terrifying granularity of modern targeting.
 A while back, a writer decided to pull a prank on his roommate.
 The roommate was becoming paranoid, so the writer used Facebook’s ad targeting tools to feed him incredibly specific "dark" ads.
-He didn't cast a wide net; he created a "custom audience" that consisted of exactly one person—his roommate.
+He didn't cast a wide net; he created a "custom audience" that consisted of exactly one person — his roommate.

 Now, Facebook’s policy technically forbids target audiences of size one.
 To bypass this, the writer created a target group consisting of "all women" plus "his roommate," and then in a separate setting, specified that the ads should only be shown to _men_.
 The intersection of those sets was exactly one person.
 He then bombarded his roommate with ads that referenced specific things they had just talked about or personal insecurities, driving the poor guy to the brink of a nervous breakdown.
 The writer eventually had to stop because he feared he was going to send his friend to a psychiatric ward.

 This anecdote is funny, but the implications are catastrophic.
 If a random guy can use off-the-shelf tools to manipulate a friend into a mental crisis, what can a state actor do?
 What can a corporation do?
 We are talking about the ability to influence elections, shift cultural narratives, or incite violence (like the storming of a parliament) by targeting specific triggers in specific people.
-This is the realization of "Surveillance Capitalism"—a term coined by Shoshana Zuboff.
+This is the realization of "Surveillance Capitalism" — a term coined by Shoshana Zuboff.
 It’s the business of harvesting human experience as raw material for behavioral data.

 ### The Great Boycott and the "Pay or Okay" Trap